Mingze2379/mingze2379.github.io/index.md

     2023.11 - Get accepted by <a href="https://vxml.pims.math.ca">PIMS VXML</a>.
 Continue to work on Combinatorics and Knot Theory for RNA-DNA Complexes.
   </li>
   <li>
-    2023.9 - Work as a Teaching Assistant for <a href="https://apps.ualberta.ca/catalogue/course/cmput/175">CMPUT 175</a>.
+    2023.9 - Work as a Teaching Assistant for <a href="https://apps.ualberta.ca/catalogue/course/cmput/175">CMPUT 175</a> at the University of Alberta in Fall 2023 and Winter 2024.
   </li>
   <li>
     2023.6 - Start working on statistical machine learning for heart disease classification with <a href="https://www.linkedin.com/in/ting-tan-62248b171/?originalSubdomain=fr">Ting Tan</a> and <a href="https://sites.google.com/view/liukang/home?authuser=0">Kang Liu</a>.